PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 ###Feature: Weapons

-As a character I want to be able to wield weapons so that I can achieve victory through superior firepower
+As a character I want to be able to wield a single weapon so that I can achieve victory through superior firepower

 - character can wield only one weapon
 - ideas